 As a bit of a Ken Jennings fan, I have to recommend his Greek Mythology book for kids.
 This one is for ‘brainy’ kids who want to learn about the wonderful and wacky world of the gods.
 It is written in a fun and humorous way your kids will enjoy reading, and it has lots of illustrations, trivia, and quizzes to keep your kids entertained.

 Since the myths can be a bit confusing and hard to remember, you may want to help reinforce what your kids are learning through online games or websites.
 Here are a few to have a look at:

 - Meet the Greek Gods on Rick Riordan’s website.
 If you have a Percy Jackson fan in the house check out the author’s website with lots of great information on the gods

 - Ancient Greece Jeopardy has a simple quiz in the form of a Jeopardy board that kids who already know quite a bit about Greek mythology will find a lot of fun.

 - Winged Sandals Games has a few basic games with a Greek myth type theme.

-The History channel also has a pretty well-known series called Clash of the Gods.
-It featured stories about Zeus, Perseus & Medusa, Odysseus, Hercules etc. that is really good.
-You can watch a number of the episodes for free on YouTube, although this series isn’t appropriate for kids, but parents are looking for something to watch it’s pretty good.
+The History Channel also has a pretty well-known series called Clash of the Gods.
+It featured stories about Zeus, Perseus & Medusa, Odysseus, Hercules, etc. that is good.
+You can watch several episodes for free on YouTube, although this series isn’t appropriate for kids, parents are looking for something to watch it’s pretty good.

 If you have any Greek Mythology books or sites that you love, let us know in the comments below.